nicolas1805961/DistoDyn/README.md

 The following command allows to run inference on the protein stability prediction task:

-python thermompnn_benchmarking.py --model_path <Path to the folder containing model's weights>
+'python thermompnn_benchmarking.py --model_path <Path to the folder containing model's weights>'